Broccoli Salad with Strawberries (Video!)

 combining best broccoli salad in a wood bowl with wood tongs with creamy dressing

-Strawberry Broccoli Salad with Creamy Poppy Seed Dressing
+Best Broccoli Salad with Poppy Seed Dressing

 Broccoli Salad with Creamy Poppy Seed Dressing will be one of the best salads you ever make – guaranteed!
 This Broccoli Salad is one of my favorite salads – ever.
 It’s the perfect easy, make ahead, texture packed side dish or potluck favorite!
 It’s packed with fresh strawberries, creamy avocado, crunchy pears, apples, salty sunflower seeds, sweet dried cranberries and tangy feta!
 The textures and flavors of this Broccoli Salad are out of this world!
 And the dressing!!!